The Constitution of the Saybrook College Council

 A. Standing Committees - All standing committees shall be voluntarily joined by members of the SCC.
 The following shall be standing committees of the SCC:

-4. Facilities – The Facilities Committee shall be responsible for working with the Master to oversee the maintenance and improvement of Saybrook’s physical space.
+- Facilities – The Facilities Committee shall be responsible for working with the Head of College to oversee the maintenance and improvement of Saybrook’s physical space.